 Tuesday morning went back to the chiropractor.
 I was feeling even more crabby and sore, it was very difficult to do anything.
 But still nothing.

 Wednesday morning I woke up around 4 am, having a few contractions.
 This continued every 20 – 30 minutes until around 8 am (I made Ben stay home from work) and I didn’t really get any sleep in here.
-I went back to sleep around 8 until 10.
+I went back to sleep around 8 and stayed there until 10.
 Then I got up for the day, feeling still sore and cramping and having occasional contractions but nothing serious or consistent.
 I wanted to get things moving though!

 We saw the midwives that night at 6:30.
 Audra assured me that it could be something – or not – and the baby would come when he was ready.
 We left and I was still hoping something would get started.
 Bekah was being a bit fussy, so we played with her, and fed her, and got her ready for bed.
 Around 8:30 (right before Bekah went to bed), the contractions started again.
 They were every 8 – 10 minutes and lasting only 20 seconds or so.
 But, it was something!

 This time the contractions continued and grew closer together.
 By 11:30 they were only 4 – 5 minutes apart, lasting 40 sec.
 I called Audra and let her know we were probably going to have a baby tonight, and that I was going to go and try to sleep.
 I sat up and talked to some people online and watched movies (all the Austin Powers movies) to take my mind off the contractions.
 At 12:30 I laid down to try to sleep.